asemio/SZXX/README.md

 - `sw`
   - A regular `Eio.Switch.t`.
 This is where parsing errors go.
 - `feed`
   - A producer of raw input data.
-Create a `feed` by using the `SZXX.Feed` module.
+Create a `Feed.t` by using the `SZXX.Feed` module.
 - `cell_parser`
   - A cell parser converts from XLSX types to your own data type (usually a variant).
   - Use `Xlsx.string_cell_parser` or `Xlsx.yojson_cell_parser` to get started quickly, then make your own.